jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 {% hint style="warning" %}
 Not all sites support all possible flags.
-Ex: Posts from reddit only support the `title` flag If you use a format with a field that the site does not support, CDL will replace with `UNKNOWN_<FIELD_NAME>`
+Ex: Posts from reddit only support the `title` flag If you use a format with a field that the site does not support, CDL will replace it with `UNKNOWN_<FIELD_NAME>`

 ex: using the format `reddit post #{number}` -> `reddit post #UNKNOWN_ID`
 {% endhint %}